 Bat Appreciation Day at Old New-Gate Prison and Copper Mine

-This event features bat activities for the whole family and include exhibits, bat story time, historical tales, the unique opportunity to sneak a peek at the “bat cave”, bat crafts, a free entry for a chance to win a fun door prize, and a chance to see a live bat up close.
+This event features bat activities for the whole family and includes exhibits, presentations, bat story time, historical tales, the unique opportunity to sneak a peek at the “bat cave”, bat crafts, a free entry for a chance to win a fun door prize, and more.
+Stay tuned for details for our celebration in 2025.

 Bat-tastic Activities for Kids and Families to Do at Home